 Is short-term mission right for me?

-And don't forget your local church - right from the start it is vital that you seek wisdom and advice from your local church leaders/mission support team to help you think this through fully.
-Some further information on the subject of call and guidance can be found here.
+As you seek to discern what God wants you to do, you must involve your local church - right from the start it is vital that you seek wisdom and advice from your church leaders/mission support team and others who know you well to help you think this through fully.
+Further information on the subject of call and guidance can be found here.

 In this age when ease of travel has made so much possible, we need to ask ourselves the hard questions about the appropriateness of overseas short-term trips overseas.There are serious issues involved when relatively rich and inexperienced people want to ‘make a difference’ in situations which are usually far more complex and nuanced than they realise.
 Equally, this should not stop us from doing so – it should just push us to do things better.1

 Are we a real help or a hindrance?
 Do we realise that we will probably learn far more than we will give?
 What about our environmental concerns?

 Our desire to make a difference can lead us to unrealistic expectations of what we can achieve, and cause us to see mission just as an activity or an event.
 Short-term mission cannot replace the involvement of those who share their lives in long-term committed relationships, but it can be of immense value if done hand-in-hand with, and contributing to, a longer-term vision.
 Short-term involvement still is a great way to see what God is doing around the world, to listen and to learn, and perhaps even test a call to long-term service overseas.

 Keep your focus on God and His purposes for the trip and on what He is doing, rather than on how you might be benefitting personally or being changed.
 Whatever you do, do it with a heart to honour God and serve others, taking on board the advice given to you by your church and your chosen mission agency.
 If environmental concerns are top of your list, then choose a mission agency who shares theses concerns and is doing something about it.